frantzalexander/California-Housing-Repo/README.md

 ## Objectives
-- Build a model to predict housing prices.
+- Build a Linear Regression Model to predict housing prices.
 - Evaluate the dataset features for use in the model.
 - Determine the feature importances.